GoogleCloudPlatform/click-to-deploy/k8s/elastic-gke-logging/README.md

 #### Expand the manifest template

 Use `envsubst` to expand the template.
-It is recommended that you save the expanded manifest file for future updates to the application.
+We recommend that you save the expanded manifest file for future updates to the application.

 ```shell